jordypereira/github-pages-with-jekyll/index.md

-# Jordy Pereira
+# Welcome

-Here I will talk about my experiences as a web developer and the things I go through.
-Sometimes they will be usefull and sometimes they will be funny.
+✍🏻 I will try my best to explain things as clearly as possible.
+When something can be improved, please do let me know on my twitter.